 Alabama and Tennessee, and they play in a style that reflects the region in

 which they live.

 Folks often describe Red Mountain as a wall of sound.
 Components

 of this sound are fiddle by Jim Cauthen, guitar by Joyce Cauthen, mandolin by

-Phil Foster, harmonica and banjo uke by Jamie Finley, autoharp by Bill Martin
+Phil Foster, harmonica and banjo uke by Jamie Finley, and bass by Nancy Jackson.

 To hear three of the band members discuss the band along with some of Red Mountain's music, listen to this audio postcard played on Birmingham public radio station WBHM in the August, 2009, edition of the local radio show Tapestry.